How Much Compensation Can I Claim For A Taxi Accident?

 If you make a successful taxi accident claim, you may be awarded general and special damages.

 General damages compensate you for the suffering and pain caused by your injuries.
-When calculating general damages for a taxi passenger accident claim, solicitors could refer to the Judicial College Guidelines (JCG) for assistance.
-This publication gives guideline payout amounts for a range of injuries at different levels of severity.
-We have created a table with some figures from the 16th edition of the JCG.
-However, these should only be used as a guide.
+When calculating a taxi passenger accident claim in general damages, solicitors could refer to the Judicial College Guidelines (JCG) for assistance., as it provides guideline compensation amounts for a range of injuries at different levels of severity.
+We have created a table with some figures from the JCG, except for the entry at the top.

 £148,330